GeorgeVassilakis/GeorgeVassilakis/README.md

 ### First-author
 *Shear Mapping in Python (SMPy): Modular, Extensible, and Accessible Dark Matter Mapping.*
 **Georgios N. Vassilakis**, Jacqueline E. McCleary, Maya Amit, Sayan Saha.
-2025, Journal of Open Source Software (in preparation).
+2025, Journal of Open Source Software (in preparation for resubmission).

 ### Significant contributing author
 *Lensing in the Blue.
 II.
 Estimating the Sensitivity of Stratospheric Balloons to Weak Gravitational Lensing.*